ewolff/microservice-istio/HOW-TO-RUN.md

 ...
 ```

-* The result are multiple installation of the Helm Chart with
+* The result are multiple releases of the Helm Chart with
   different parameters.
-The one in the console output is called
+The one in the console output above is called
-  `wobbling-billygoat`.
+  `wobbling-billygoat` for example.
 That name is automatically generated.

 ## Clean-Up Helm installation

-* First you need to figure out the names of the Helm Chart installations:
+* First you need to figure out the names of the Helm releases:

 ```
 [~/microservice-istio/microservice-istio-demo] helm list